 Packaging and storage

+There is an easy way to pack and store these DIY Greenery Wedding Centerpieces.
 This is probably one of the most important steps on How To: Greenery Wedding Centerpiece: (Step by step guide); PACKAGING!

 The best way to package is to do it individually per table after you have trimmed the extra stems, group the stems accordingly already (based on your breakdown).